DefaultV/ELPi/README.md

 <a name="config"></a>
 ### 3. Config
+The MPV config file can be left out if necessary, it's only used to reduce memory consumption.

-The `/etc/sudoers` file needs to have a few additions, this is to allow command calls from PHP.
+The `/etc/sudoers` file needs to have an addition, this is to allow command calls from PHP.
 You can leave out the /bin/speaker-test, it's only used for testing since youtube-dl can be a tad slow occasionally.

 ***NOTE*** that the shutdown is in ```/sbin/``` and not ```/bin/``` and that there's no spaces between the commands!